Honor Magic VS hands-on review: one fine foldable

 When it launched in China, the Honor Magic Vs was packing one of the most powerful mobile CPUs doing the rounds.
 Qualcomm’s Snapdragon 8+ Gen 1 will still absolutely blitz just about anything in the Google Play Store, be it apps or games, and can manage multitasking without breaking a sweat.
 Which is handy for a foldable, where doing two things at once on the larger internal display is a big part of the appeal.

-That said, non-folding rivals have now started showing up with even juicier Snapdragon 8 Gen 2 chips inside.
+That said, non-folding rivals now have even juicier Snapdragon 8 Gen 2 chips inside.
 These run cooler and are more energy efficient, while also delivering more gaming grunt.
 Closest competitor Samsung likely won’t arrive with a new Galaxy Fold until July or August, though, and flip-style foldables like the Oppo Find N2 Flip are using MediaTek silicon.
-That gives Honor a reasonable window where it can compete with existing book-style rivals.
+That gives Honor a slim window where it can compete with existing book-style rivals.

 Honor Magic Vs battery life: size matters